Camel Trek to Lake Frome: Tea Tree Gorge

 By late morning we were walking along the creek bed through Tea Tree Gorge.
 Lunch was in the gorge.
 Firewood is collected, a fire is lit, and the billy is boiled.
 I had a wrap with left overs (sweet and sour chicken wings, hokkien noodles and veges) from the previous nights dinner that had been cooked on a camp oven.
 I noticed the grass trees (Xanthorrhoea) growing high up on the gorge walls whilst eating a slice of fruit cake with a cup of licorice tea.

-2 thoughts on “Camel Trek to Lake Frome: Tea Tree Gorge
+2 responses to “Camel Trek to Lake Frome: Tea Tree Gorge”

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.